AIChidera/VICReg-from-scratch/README.md

 ### Linear-Probed VICReg achieved 74.5% Accuracy.
 ### Simple Linear Classifier achieved 28.9% Accuracy.
 ### Shows that the VICReg Encoder learned useful image representations from Self-Supervised Pretraining.
+#### Unfortunately, I can't upload the saved pretrained VICReg model here, because of the size.
+If you want to reproduce this work, you'll have to run the pretraining code too. (all included in the main code body).
+Ciao!